Barbie Dreamhouse Adventures

-Barbie Dreamhouse Adventures, Barbie: Dreamhouse Adventures or just Dreamhouse Adventures, is a CGI-animated adventure comedy children's streaming television series released between May 3, 2018 and April 12, 2020 on Netflix in the United States, while in Canada, it premiered on YTV on June 22, 2018.
+Barbie Dreamhouse Adventures, Barbie: Dreamhouse Adventures or just Dreamhouse Adventures, is a CGI-animated adventure comedy children's television series released between 3 May 2018 and 12 April 2020 on Netflix in the United States, while it debuted on YTV in Canada on 22 June 2018.

-Originally created to complement the Barbie: Dreamtopia web-based franchise, the series is rather centered on the activities and adventures of Barbie, her sisters, other family members and friends, and it follows up from the 2017 film, Barbie: Dolphin Magic.
-The series' 4th and 5th seasons were referred to on-screen as Barbie Dreamhouse Adventures: Go Team Roberts!
-With the series release wrapped up on Netflix, it got adapted into 4 streaming television films which featured a portion of the core family and friends going along with Barbie on certain adventures.
+Created to complement the Barbie Dreamtopia web-based franchise, this series is rather centered on the activities and adventures of Barbie, her sisters, other family members and friends, and it follows up from the 2017 film, Barbie: Dolphin Magic.
+The 4th and 5th seasons of the series were referred to on-screen as Barbie Dreamhouse Adventures: Go Team Roberts!
+After completion of its Netflix run, the series got adapted into 4 television films which featured a portion of the core family and friends going along with Barbie on certain adventures.

 Background

-According to Mattel's then-chief content officer, (CCO), Catherine Balsam Schwaber, and Senior Vice President of content development & production, Christopher Keenan, the series was in response to kids wanting to know more about the iconic character, her sisters and her entire family and friends.
+According to Mattel's then-chief content officer, (CCO), Catherine Balsam Schwaber, and senior vice president of content development & production, Christopher Keenan, the series was in response to children wanting to know more about the iconic character, her sisters and her entire family and friends.

 Broadcast

-The TV show premiered on May 3, 2018 as a Netflix original in episode bundles referred to as "seasons".
+The TV show debuted on 2 May 2018 as a Netflix original in episode bundles referred to as "seasons".
 Each "season" consists of 8 episodes which was released at certain dates and varied in countries and territories worldwide.
 The series premiered on YTV in Canada on June 22, Pop in the UK and Ireland on October 22, all in 2018, Gulli in France and Super RTL in Germany, the latter two with local-dubbing replacements.
-The second season of 8 episodes premiered on the streaming service on September 13, 2018, and the third season on February 14, 2019.
-As Barbie Dreamhouse Adventures: Go Team Roberts!, the fourth season premiered on November 1, 2019 and the fifth and final season premiered on January 19, 2020 and concluded on April 12, 2020.
+The show airs in Pakistan on Pop.
+The second season of 8 episodes debuted on the streaming service on September 14, 2018, and the third season on February 15, 2019.
+As Barbie Dreamhouse Adventures: Go Team Roberts!, the fourth season debuted on November 1, 2019 and the fifth and final season debuted on January 19, 2020 and concluded on April 11, 2020.